 Optimae LifeServices employs more than 200 individuals with mental illness and disabilities through its nine microbusinesses, which provide high quality goods and services, as well as economic benefits, to the communities we serve.
 By matching people’s skills with the work they love, we give them a valued role while helping them climb out of poverty and become productive members of their communities.
 Customer employees receive one-on-one job coaching to provide them with education and support they need to be successful on the job.

-Our micobusinesses in Central Iowa include Plain Talk Books and Coffee, Railroad Bill’s Dining Car (and associated food truck), Raccoon Forks Farms, Raccoon Forks Foods, Brick Street Books and Cafe, Brick Street Bakery and Raccoon Forks Trading Company.
-We also operate Coal Palace Cafe and Books in Ottumwa.
+Our micobusinesses in Central Iowa include Plain Talk Books and Coffee, Railroad Bill’s Dining Car (and associated food truck), Raccoon Forks Farms, River to River Bakery and Pizza, and Raccoon Forks Trading Company.
+We also operate Coal Palace Cafe and Books, Nature Nook Miniature Golf, and Candy Caboose in Ottumwa.

 See below for brief descriptions of all Optimae microbusinesses.
 To learn more, visit www.raccoonforks.com.